 - fund instrumental tuition for ten musically talented pupils per year on each of these rare instruments at a cost of £4,200.

 - stage high quality musical theatre productions every two years.
 Past productions include Oliver!
 (2013), Sweeney Todd (2015) and Les Miserables (2017).
 The productions incur the costs of performance rights, venue hire, stage, set, costume and prop hire, totalling approximately £9,000 each year.
+Our next production will be in 2019.

-Extra-Curricular Activities for All
+Extra-Curricular Activities for All at the West London Free School

-We offer a rich and ambitious extra-curricular programme that is free at the point of delivery.
+We offer a rich and ambitious extra-curricular programme that is free at the point of use.
 While parents are asked to make a voluntary monthly contribution to fund the programme, not all parents have the financial means to do so.
 We aim to raise £10,000 per year to contribute to the shortfall that this brings ensuring that disadvantage is not a barrier to participation.

 With no playing fields or sports halls onsite we incur significant costs in transporting pupils to to off-site locations including Dukes Meadows, Kings House Sports grounds, Team Keane Sculling school and Kensington Primary Academy where activities take place.
 The school has invested in three mini-buses to transport pupils, seating between 14 and 16 pupils each, they are used both in curriculum time and for extra-curricular activities.
 The annual running cost of the mini-buses amounts to £6000.
 We would like to fund £2000 of these costs to cover their extra-curricular use.
 In addition we hire full-sized 53 seater coaches for transporting pupils in larger numbers.
 It costs more than £200 to make each journey in a full-sized coach.
 Over the space of a three term academic year we make at least ten trips per term for each off-site after-school sports club.